Okunade Sijuwade: Business career

 He worked for three years in his father's business, then for two years with the Nigerian Tribune, first as a reporter then a sales executive before going to university.
 By the age of 30 he was a manager in A.G Leventis, a Greek-Nigerian conglomerate.
 In 1963 he became Sales Director of the state-owned National Motors in Lagos.

 After spotting a business opportunity during a 1964 visit to the Soviet Union, he formed WAATECO a company to distribute Soviet-built vehicles and equipment in Nigeria, which became the nucleus of a widespread business empire.
 He also invested in real estate in his hometown of Ile Ife.
 By the time Sijuwade was crowned Ooni in 1980 he had become a wealthy man.

 Shortly after becoming the 50th Ooni of Ife, Oba Okunade Sijuwade founded Sijuwade Group, which he was the chairman of.
 The conglomerate operates in several sectors including oil and gas, infrastructure, real estate, industrials, and hospitality.
 The company holds partnerships with several multinational companies such as Centrica, Equinor (formerly Statoil), CCC, Eser and RCC (Reynolds Construction Company) and has executed over $2 billion worth of contracts and projects in Nigeria.

 In 2016, Oba Okunade Sijuwade was named in the Panama Papers.

+Sijuwade owned several residential properties in Nigeria and the United Kingdom including Chester Terrace, Grosvenor Square, and a country home in Burnham, Buckinghamshire.